CodeTechDoll/AkademicAssistant/game_rules/character_creation/ancestries/angels.md

 #### Strength

-Angels of the Strength Order gain a single boost die on Brawl and Melee checks.
+Angels of the Strength Order gain a single boost die on Athletics checks.

 #### Beauty